klux21/callback_printf/README.md

-## callback_printf: portable wrappers of sprintf, snprintf, vsprintf and vsnprintf
+## callback_printf: advanced wrappers of sprintf, snprintf, vsprintf and vsnprintf
 The printf family are one of the most important C functions but the lack of the portability of the format specifiers especially between Windows and Posix systems can be be very annoying.
 All the required workarounds and adjustments